MarkWuNLP/ResponseEdit/README.md

 ```

 We evaluate the final result with NLG-EVAL(https://github.com/Maluuba/nlg-eval)
+## Requirement
+Pytorch >= 0.4

+The devlopment environment of the project is windows, so some minor changes may be required when running with Linux.
 ## Acknowledgement
 A large part of this code is borrowed from Open-NMT-Pytorch.